anagha-microsoft/databricks-workshops/iot/docs/Provisioning-4-AzureDatabricks.md

 ![CDB-8e](../images/CreateDatabricks-8e.png)
 <br><br><br>

 ## 6.0.5.
+Attach the Databricks notebooks (DBC) to the cluster
+The URL for the DBC is

+## 6.0.5.
 Add the Spark - Kafka dependencies to the cluster
 Add the Spark Kafka library to the cluster<br>
 Find the compatible version on Maven central.
 For HDInsight 3.6, with Kafka 1.1/1.0/0.10.1, and Databricks Runtime 4.3, Spark 2.3.1, Scala 2.11, the author used-<br>